dheerajstvpm/daily_coding_problems/README.md

-## Getting started
+# Getting started

 1. Use "pnpm i" to install dependencies.
-2. Use "pnpm start -- *filename*" to execute a ts file.
+2. Use "pnpm start -- *filename*" to execute ts file.

 ### Function Dos and Don'ts